gokulnair2001/DineIN/README.md

 MIT License<br> Please read the [License](https://github.com/gokulnair2001/DineIN/blob/main/LICENSE) file for details.

 # How to Contribute 🖋
+Contributions are always welcome.
 * Run the app - Steps are mentioned above.
 * If you face issues in any step open a new issue.
 * To fix issues: Fork this repository, make your changes and make a Pull Request.

+Please follow the following convention if you’re contributing: 🆕

+* NameOfFile: Changes Made
+* One commit per feature
+* For issue fixes: #IssueNumber NameOfFile: ChangesMade

 # Imortant Message